department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/BackEnd/Architecture/ErrorHandling.md

 - the data is then returned to the controller.
 - the controller then performs any additional modifications that are necessary, serializes the data, and returns it to the client with an appropriate status code.

-## Outbound Request Service Objects and Upstream Servers
+## Outbound Request Service Objects

 The mobile controllers use a variety of service objects to communicate with upstream servers.
 These are typically written by other teams and are not under the control of the mobile team.
 The service objects provide a common interface for establishing connections using the `Faraday` library and making requests to external services.
 They consist of two parts: